My Recently Visited Services

 HWS users can view general software tutorials through Infobase Learning.
 IT Services also provides user support of DataCamp for tutorials specific to data analysis software.

-The HWS campus provides three for students, staff, faculty, and a public network for the community and certain devices (gaming consoles, smart TVs, other smart devices).
+The HWS campus provides Internet access for students, staff, faculty, and the community through two wireless networks and one wired network.

 The online learning management system may be used by students, faculty and staff at the Colleges to facilitate file sharing, digital assignment distribution and submission, asynchronous communication, collaborative writing, and more.